monitorbacklinks/incoming-links/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 28.02.2014 - v0.9.3b =

+- replaced curl with wp_remote_get
+- prevent phpQuery memory leaks
+- no further parsing on pages greater than 2 Mb
+- referres from pages greater than 2 Mb are added to block list
+- removed php short tags to increase code portabilit

 = 26.02.2014 - v0.9.2b =